 - Make sure the cupcakes are completely cooled before moving them to the refrigerator.
 Otherwise, condensation will form on the tops of them which can make the cheesecake soggy.

 - Although they taste delicious, these cupcakes are a little plain looking so you may want to decorate the top.
-Whipped cream with a cherry on top or chocolate frosting are good additions.
+Whipped cream with half an Oreo cookie on top is a good addition.

 - Because cream cheese is dairy, these mini cheesecakes should be refrigerated until ready to serve.